-The cockroach.
-Nothing says, “Yuck”, like the sight of a cockroach; dead or alive.
+Cockroaches.
+Nothing says, “Yuck”, like the sight of these pests; dead or alive.
 Roches can be found in our homes, our favorite restaurants, our places of work, and even in our schools and libraries.
 No place is safe from a cockroach.
 They are equal opportunity inhabitants.
 If they have food, water and shelter, the cockroach will set up residence just about anywhere if allowed to.

 Once they have infested an area, they multiply quickly.
 This is where the real danger resides.
 Cockroaches pose a serious health threat if left to spread and populate.
 Cockroaches carry bacteria that can cause food poisoning, diarrhea, allergies and even skin rash.
 It is important to get rid of them BEFORE they infest your home or business.